Premkumar1002/Simple_Website/README.md

 # Simple_Website
-That is my simple portfolio website using HTML and inline CSS
+This is my simple portfolio website using HTML and inline CSS